Corporate website of Orient Corporation

 • As the labor population decreases due to a declining birthrate and aging population, the values regarding work and living environments are diversifying.
 If we cannot meet employees' expectations for job satisfaction and fulfillment, it may become difficult to secure the necessary talent to execute our management strategy, potentially lowering our competitiveness.

 • To realize our management strategy, we require more specialized talent, particularly in digital transformation (DX).
 If we are unable to secure and develop sufficient talent in line with changes in the business environment, it may hinder our operational capabilities and decrease competitiveness.
-Additionally, if our efforts to respect human rights are deemed insufficient, we risk losing the trust of stakeholders.

 Counter measures